Divine Field Theory

 This got Sedgley’s attention, if also some of his annoyance.
 “I thought we had discussed this, Robin.
 You can’t use planetary rotation to lock it in, as the planet is what you’re trying to lock it to.
 You would be left with a geostationary anchor that’s completely immobile, but of nearly no use to anyone.
 You know, I made a similar mistake, when I was an apprentice myself.
 The rock is still there, to this day.”

 “I’m aware of that, Sir.
 I was speaking of rotating the object itself.
 A ninety-degree rotation towards the north to lock it in place and use as a support.”
 Robin held back as much tiredness as they could from their voice.
-The wizard had a habit of explaining points he’d already made.
+The artificer had a habit of explaining points he’d already made.
 In great detail.
 As he opened his mouth to repeat the habit, they continued.
 “Minnow had an idea to address the issue you brought up with transportation.
 She had mentioned an old trick that sailors used, when they couldn’t get hold of a compass, they set a needle into a piece of bark, and set the bark afloat in a bowl of water, to allow the needle to maintain orientation in a tumultuous environment.”

 Sedgley closed their mouth, the sure to be long-winded, condescending response frozen in its tracks.
 Then, they closed their eyes, cocked their head, and considered.
 “Now that… That could make the concept applicable.
 How big of an anchor could you transport in this method?”